pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ## <a id="objective"></a> Objective

 This is not a comprehensive security guide, but rather, an abbreviated Tanzu Application Platform readiness outline with considerations for hardening Tanzu Application Platform with [800-53](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r5.pdf) controls as a guide.

-Configuring your Tanzu Application Platform installation to this standard does not guarantee approval given there are multiple organizational requirements and deviations that a platform team may make during installation and configuration.
+Configuring your Tanzu Application Platform installation to this standard does not ensure approval as there are multiple organizational requirements and deviations that a platform team can make during installation and configuration.

 ## <a id="scope"></a> Scope

-The document will focus on the hardening on the Tanzu Application Platform.
-This platform is deployed to Kubernetes and as such, relies on the Kubernetes platform being hardened in a shared responsibility model with the Tanzu Application Platform.
-This guide will provide instruction on Kubernetes based hardening configurations that are required for the Tanzu Application Platform, however, it should not be viewed as a hardening guide for Kubernetes as well.
+The document focuses on hardening Tanzu Application Platform.
+Tanzu Application Platform is deployed on Kubernetes and relies on the Kubernetes platform being hardened in a shared responsibility model.
+For information about hardening Kubernetes, see:

-For hardening Kubernetes, refer to Kubernetes specific hardening guides such as:

 - [NSA/CISA Kubernetes Hardening Guide](https://media.defense.gov/2022/Aug/29/2003066362/-1/-1/0/CTR_KUBERNETES_HARDENING_GUIDANCE_1.2_20220829.PDF):
   Published in Aug 2022, this is a prescriptive document that covers many areas related to Kubernetes security.
 - [NIST Kubernetes STIG Checklist](https://ncp.nist.gov/checklist/996): Published in April 2021,
-  provides a prescriptive a list of technical requirements for securing a basic Kubernetes platform.
+  provides a prescriptive list of technical requirements for securing a basic Kubernetes platform.
 - [CIS Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/): Widely used as a secure configuration guide, last updated in June 2021.

 ## <a id="iam"></a> Identity and Access Management

-In order to provide an audit trail of what a user does in a system, it is important to configure the Tanzu Application Platform so that the identity for a given user is known.
-When installing and configuring the Tanzu Application Platform, there are several areas where user identity configuration should be considered.
-Currently the Tanzu Application Platform has three different areas where users have identities.
+To provide an audit trail of what a user does in a system, it is important to configure the Tanzu Application Platform so that the identity of a user is known.
+When installing and configuring the Tanzu Application Platform, there are several areas where user identity configuration needs to be considered.
+Currently, the Tanzu Application Platform has three different areas where users have identities.

 1. Tanzu Developer Portal